Saronic Gulf, Greece

 Nightlife in Agistri

 In the village of Skala there are several bars where you can have a drink or cocktail, until late.
-You can also have an early drink or an aperitivo after lunch at the cafe-bars in the beach of Skliri, 1km out of Skala.
+You can also have an early drink or an aperitivo after lunch at the cafe-bars in the beach of Skliri, around 1 km from Skala.

 Food in Agistri